Biological Laws of Nature Advocates (BLNA) is a Private Membership Association (PMA). For more about PMAs, see Why a Private Membership Association?

 Informed Consent:

-Within the BLNA, members (clients/students) voluntarily join the association and agree to the terms and services provided by professional members who are GNM/GHK-aligned therapists and practitioners.
+Within the BLNA, members (clients/students) voluntarily join the association and agree to the terms and services provided by the BLNA members who is offering them the service.
 This framework operates on the principle of informed consent.
-Members (clients/students) are made aware that they are receiving alternative services based on GNM/GHK’s Biological Laws of Nature, and they willingly enter into the private contract, understanding that these services fall outside of mainstream medical treatment.
+Clients/students of BLNA Members are made aware that they are receiving alternative services based on the Biological Laws of Nature, and they willingly enter into the private contract, understanding that these services fall outside of mainstream medical treatment.

-By clearly outlining the nature of the services and ensuring members consent to them, GNM/GHK-aligned therapists and practitioners can reduce the risk of legal disputes or claims of malpractice.
-The private agreement ensures that both parties—the therapist/practitioner and the member (client/student)—acknowledge the non-medical, alternative nature of the services being provided.
+By clearly outlining the nature of the services and ensuring members consent to them, BLNA Members can reduce the risk of legal disputes or claims of malpractice.
+The private agreement ensures that both parties—the BLNA Member (therapist/practitioner/advocate) and the Associate member (their client/student)—acknowledge the non-medical, alternative nature of the services being provided.

 4. Legal Defense in Case of Disputes